1125.00 Financial Need Review Policy

 - Vocational counseling, guidance and referral services; (200.00) Referral and Applying for Services Policy and Procedure;

-- Core Rehabilitation Services (CRS) including Entry, Assessment, Work Readiness, Youth Employment, Job Placement, Supported Employment, Rehabilitation Technology, Benefits Advisement and other adjunct services;
+- Core Rehabilitation Services (CRS) including Assessment, Work Readiness, Pre-Employment Transition Services for Students (Pre-ETS), Job Placement, Supported Employment, Rehabilitation Technology, Benefits Advisement and other adjunct services;

 - Cost-Effective Skills Training;

-- Any auxiliary aid or service required to participate in a VR program and which would be mandated.
+- Any auxiliary aid or service required to participate in a VR program.

 The following services may not be provided until the individual’s available resources have been applied toward the cost: